Codecademy/docs/content/open-source/concepts/graphql/graphql.md

 ## Who Is Using GraphQL?

 GraphQL is used by small and large businesses.
-Some bigger companies include Airbnb, Lyft, [GitHub](https://www.codecademy.com/resources/docs/general/github), Twitter, Paypal, and Shopify.
+Some bigger companies include Airbnb, Lyft, [GitHub](https://www.codecademy.com/resources/docs/general/github), X, Paypal, and Shopify.
 More information can be found [here](https://graphql.org/users/).